dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 Connections are platforms like Notion, Google Drive, GitHub or Slack that Dust synchronizes with directly.
 Connections are available to paid plans only.
 Admins can control which parts of these platforms Dust can access.
 Data Sources are custom data sources created by builders to provide assistants with specific information unavailable inside Connections.
 Data Sources are available to all plans.

+### Synchronizing

+Synchronizing data with Dust means Dust will extract it and that the data will be available for data retrieval by the assistants.

 ### Retrieve

 In Dust, the “Retrieve” function enables the assistants to pull information from permitted data sources in order to respond to user queries; it allows access to relevant data so the assistants can provide precise, context-aware answers.
 Retrieved information can come from Connections like Notion or Slack, or from Data Sources.
 The assistants are limited to retrieving data from sources approved by the admin for security.